Provisioning Food & Fuel

 We left the Galapagos with full water, diesel, propane and gas tanks.
 We had extra Jerry jugs of water, dinghy gas (pre-mixed), and diesel.
 We carry 3 propane tanks (2 steel, 1 stainless steel).
 We get 4-6 weeks of use from each propane tank depending on how much we bake!
 We’ve been able to fill both the US and French fitting propane tanks everywhere.
 Several countries like French Polynesia have a system for buying duty-free diesel which is very worthwhile.
 Ask at customs how it works.

 For more details on what is available where, across the Caribbean, South Pacific, and Indian Oceans see our pages on Caribbean provisioning, Fr.
-Polynesia provisioning, provisioning in Tonga and Fiji and Southeast Asia.
+Polynesia provisioning, provisioning in Tonga and Fiji, Southeast Asia and Solomons and PNG.

 Top Level: Home | Destinations | Cruising Info | Underwater | Boat Guests | Ocelot | Sue | Jon | Amanda | Chris | Site Map | Make a Comment